TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/alternate_project.md

   # finish function
 ```

-* add_event takes the planner (your list), the event you wish to add (a string), the time you want to do the event (an int between 0 to 23 inclusive) and whether the event is critial (a boolean).
+* add_event takes the planner (your list), the event you wish to add (a string), the time you want to do the event (an `int` between 0 to 23 inclusive) and whether the event is critical (a Boolean).
 If there is no event in your planner for the indicated time, add it to the planner.
 If there is already an event for that time you have a conflict!
 (You can't do both things at the same time.)
 Use critical to figure out what to do.
 If critical is True, then the new event takes priority.
 Replace the event in the planner at that time with the new event.
 If critical is False, the event is not more important and instead an error should be printed.
 No change is made to the list.
 Return True if a new event is added to the planner and False if no changes were made.

 ```python
 def display_planner(planner):